Why Prompt Management Matters for Agentic Applications

 Fixing oversized artifacts AWS CDK Pipelines

-I built a workload using AWS CDK, and the CodePipeline stopped working at the worst moment.
+I built a workload using AWS Cloud Development Kit (AWS CDK), and the AWS CodePipeline stopped working at the worst moment.
 It was right at the end of the sprint; we had done multiple deployments before.
 But at this moment, the moment you might recognize.
 When this last PR is released, we will have met our deadline!
 Kaboom, the pipeline stops working, and the reason for the failure is not related to the changes you made.

 AWS CDK and the Hidden Risks to Least Privilege

 Have we given up on the least privileged principle?
 Personally, I am a big fan of it.
 But let’s be honest, it can also be tough to follow the principle strictly.
-With the rise of CDK, it became even harder.
+With the rise of AWS Cloud Development Kit (AWS CDK), it became even harder.

 Optimizing OpenSearch Ingestion: Ensuring Reliability, Efficiency, and Cost Savings